HugoxSaraiva/xfoil_py/README.md

 # xfoil_py
-> xfoil_py is a python project that makes the use of the xfoil more accessible in Python.
+> xfoil_py is a python package that makes the use of the xfoil more accessible in Python.

 ## Table of contents
 * [General info](#general-info)